 IMPLICIT BIAS AND CULTURAL TRAINING MATERIALS

 At the 2019 State Conference in Santa Barbara the Board organized an implicit bias and cultural training.
 This was a double session, 180-minute training conducted by Oakland based The Justice Collective that was very well received.

 Below are the presentation and exercises that were used at this training.

 Since 2006 APA California has sponsored Diversity Summits at the State Conference.
 For the past several years Diversity Summit has been the de facto soft opening for the state conferences.
-Over the years, these Summits have undertaken a myriad of topics and the list below provides a taste of the type of
+Over the years, these Summits have undertaken a myriad of topics and the list below provides a taste of the type of issues discussed.

 APA Ambassadors are planners who connect with schools and youth programs.
 Ambassadors are an important part of APA’s Equity, Diversity, and Inclusion strategy to create a profession reflective of our communities and enhance community knowledge of the planning process.
 Benefits of joining the program include pro bono CM credits and access to national online forum to share resources and form local teams.

 This is a program facilitated by the National APA’s Equity Diversity Inclusion Committee.
 Our leadership above is available for any kind of support and assistance needed by California Ambassadors.
 If you have any questions or like more information please contact Derek Hull.